icinganalysis/icinganalysis.github.io/content/Fraser.md

 ##Citations

 Fraser cites 6 publications:

-Ludlam, F. H . : "The heat economy of a rimed cylinder."
+- Ludlam, F. H . : "The heat economy of a rimed cylinder."
 Quarterly Journal Royal Met.
 Soc., V. 77, No. 334, pp. 663-666, Oct.
 1951.
-Fraser, D., Pettit, K. G., and Bowler, E. H . : "Criteria for the design, assessment and control of icing protection systems."
+- Fraser, D., Pettit, K. G., and Bowler, E. H . : "Criteria for the design, assessment and control of icing protection systems."
 Inst, of Aero.
 Sciences Preprint No. 369 (1952)
-Pettit, K. G.: "Nephelometric instrumentation for aircraft icing research."
+- Pettit, K. G.: "Nephelometric instrumentation for aircraft icing research."
 N.R.C.
 Report MD-33 (1950).
-Internal communication from the N.A.E.
+- Internal communication from the N.A.E.
 Engine Testing Laboratory, Feb., 1952.
-Neel, C. B., and Steinmetz, C. P . : "The calculated and measured performance characteristics of a heated-wire liquid-water-content meter for measuring icing severity."
+- Neel, C. B., and Steinmetz, C. P . : "The calculated and measured performance characteristics of a heated-wire liquid-water-content meter for measuring icing severity."
 NACA-TN-2615 (1952).
-Langmuir, I., and Blodgett, K. B.: " A mathematicalinvestigation of water droplet trajectories."
+- Langmuir, I., and Blodgett, K. B.: " A mathematicalinvestigation of water droplet trajectories."
 A.A.F.
 Tech.
 Report 5418 (1946).

-Fraser is cited by 5 publications in the NACA Icing Publications Database [^10]:
+Fraser is cited by 5 publications in the NACA Icing Publications Database [^5]:

 - Gray, Vernon H., Bowden, Dean T., and von Glahn, Uwe H.: Preliminary Results of Cyclical De-icing of a Gas-Heated Airfoil.
 NACA-RM-E51J29, 1952
 - Neel, Carr B., Jr.: A Heated-Wire Liquid-Water-Content Instrument and Results of Initial Flight Tests in Icing Conditions.
 NACA-RM-A54I23, 1955.

-###Related

-something related
+Fraser is cited 31 times in the literature [^6].

 ##Notes:

 [^1]:
 Fraser, D., Rusk, C. K., and Baxter, D.: Thermodynamic Limitations of Ice Accretion Instruments, 1953.
+[^2]:
 Ludlam, F. H.: The Heat Economy of a Rimed Cylinder.
 Quart.
 Jour.
 Roy.
 Meteorological Soc., vol. 77, no.334., Oct.
 1951.
+[^3]:
 Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
+[^4]:
+[https://github.com/icinganalysis/icinganalysis.github.io](https://github.com/icinganalysis/icinganalysis.github.io)
 [^5]:
-[https://github.com/icinganalysis/icinganalysis.github.io](https://github.com/icinganalysis/icinganalysis.github.io)

-[^10]:
 [NACA Icing Publications Database]({filename}naca icing publications database.md)

-31
+[^6]:
 https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=Thermodynamic+Limitations+of+Ice+Accretion+Instruments&btnG=